johnfliu818/required-parameters/README.md

 ## Usage

 `required-parameters` will check to ensure all the parameters are not null.
-When there are null parameters, it will either return the list of null parameters, or throw an error.
+Its can either be customized to throw an exception or returns the list of null parameters.
 Notice ES6 object syntax is recommended for using with this package.

 ## Example 1: Validate parameters and throw exception